CUBRID/cubrid-manual/en/admin/config.rst

 Database Server System Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following are database server system parameters that can be used in the **cubrid.conf** configuration file.
 On the following table, "Applied" column's "client parameter" means that they are applied to CAS, CSQL, **cubrid** utilities.
-Its "server parameter" means that they are applied to the DB server(cub_server) process.
+Its "server parameter" means that they are applied to the DB server (cub_server process).
 For the scope of **client** and **server parameters**, see :ref:`scope-server-conf`.

 You can change the parameters that are capable of changing dynamically the setting value through the **SET SYSTEM PARAMETERS** statement or a session command of the CSQL Interpreter, **;set** while running the DB.
 If you are a DBA, you can change parameters regardless of the applied classification.
 However, if you are not a DBA, you can only change "session" parameters. (on the below table, a parameter of which "session" item's value is O.)